zephraph/notes/Projects/Typescript control flow library.md

 As I was working on the [[Pre-publish plugin]], I was struck again (not for the first time) how procedural logic can be messy in a hurry.
-That's particularly true when you've got a lot of erro
+That's particularly true when you've got a lot of error handling and async flows.
+It's distracting enough that it pulled